Menu

 It was my first office job, and to say I was initially overwhelmed and intimidated would be an understatement.
 However, I was fortunate enough to be guided by two incredible colleagues who remain close friends and mentors today: Norman Burkart and Keith Hustings, former ITC KC Vice President and Corporate Secretary, respectively.
 Both spent precious time and effort teaching me the ropes and, more importantly, instilling a sense of hard work, ethics, and dedication, all critical skills and lessons that defined my later career.

 What started as an internship grew into an incredible opportunity to get to know the international business community of the Greater Kansas City area.
 I forged valuable contacts and learned – firsthand - why international trade is critical for global and regional economic development.
-I was particularly fascinated by the Trade Wins initiative: an international trade simulation ITC KC for students to spark their interest and allow them to experience hands-on what it is to be an executive of a company which trades internationally.
+I was particularly fascinated by the Trade Wins initiative: an international trade simulation for students to spark their interest and allow them to experience hands-on what it is to be an executive of a company which trades internationally.

 In just a short 8-month internship, I witnessed the transformative power of international relations, sparking a passion that has guided my entire career.
 This journey led me to the London School of Economics, where I earned my master's degree in international relations.